Decoding AOSP Folder Structure for Developers

 Hardware/ Directory

 The hardware/ directory contains the code related to hardware abstraction and drivers.
 This layer serves as an interface between Android and the actual hardware of the device, providing a standard way for the operating system to interact with different hardware components.
+Embien's Edge Computing Services leverage the hardware/ directory's modular HAL isolation to deploy Android reliably across diverse edge hardware platforms.

 Key Subdirectories:

 • hardware/interfaces/: Defines the Hardware Abstraction Layer (HAL) or HIDL interfaces.
-These interfaces defines the communication protocol and API for interaction between the Android framework and the hardware components without needing to know the underlying device-specific details.
+These interfaces define the communication protocol and API for interaction between the Android framework and the hardware components without needing to know the underlying device-specific details.
 HAL is divided into multiple subfolders based on specific hardware components like camera, audio, and GPS.

 • hardware/libhardware/: Contains the implementations of the HAL interfaces.
 It provides the underlying libraries that HAL modules depend on.